Our evidence-based analysis of Huperzine A features unique references to scientific papers and anecdotal reports.

-Longer-term safety has not been studied.
-Occasionally, huperzine A can cause digestive upset such as nausea, vomiting, and diarrhea.
-If taken in excessively large doses it can cause slurred speech, muscle twitching, drooling, incontinence, elevated blood pressure, and a slow heart rate.
+When taken in very large doses huperzine A can cause nausea, vomiting, and diarrhea, slurred speech, muscle twitching, drooling, incontinence, elevated blood pressure, and a slow heart rate.

 Huperzine A may interact with drying medications such as atropine and scopolamine; it may also interact with antihistamines and antidepressant medications.
 Individuals who are taking these medicines or who have heart disease, hypertension, or are taking anticholinergic medications for Alzheimer’s or glaucoma should discuss huperzine A with their doctor before taking it.

 Where to Buy

 Huperzine A supplements are relatively easy to find wherever supplements are sold locally or can be purchased online.
-We recommended Source Naturals Huperzine A tablets from Amazon.
+We recommended Double Wood Supplements Huperzine A tablets from Amazon.